projecttacoma/fqm-execution/README.md

-const rawResults = await Calculator.calculateRaw(measureBundle, patientBundles, options, valueSetCache); // Get raw results from CQL engine for each patient const detailedResults = await Calculator.calculate(measureBundle, patientBundles, options, valueSetCache); // Get detailed population results for each patient const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle) const queryInfo = Calculator.calculateQueryInfo(measureBundle); // Get detailed query info for all statements in a meaasure
+const rawResults = await Calculator.calculateRaw(measureBundle, patientBundles, options, valueSetCache); // Get raw results from CQL engine for each patient const detailedResults = await Calculator.calculate(measureBundle, patientBundles, options, valueSetCache); // Get detailed population results for each patient const measureReports = await Calculator.calculateMeasureReports(measureBundle, patientBundles, options, valueSetCache); // Get individual FHIR MeasureReports for each patient const measureReports = await Calculator.calculateMeasureReports(measureBundle, [], options, valueSetCache); // Get individual FHIR MeasureReports for each patient given a custom patientSource in the options object const gapsInCare = await Calculator.calculateGapsInCare(measureBundle, patientBundles, options, valueSetCache); // Get gaps in care for each patient, if present const dataRequirements = Calculator.calculateDataRequirements(measureBundle); // Get data requirements for a given measure (in a bundle) const queryInfo = Calculator.calculateQueryInfo(measureBundle); // Get detailed query info for all statements in a measure
 ```

 #### Arguments

-*   `measureBundle`: Bundle containing a FHIR Measure and its dependendent Libraries.
+- `measureBundle`: Bundle containing a FHIR Measure and its dependendent Libraries.
 FHIR ValueSets may be included as well
-*   `patientBundles`: Array of FHIR Bundles containing patient data
+- `patientBundles`: Array of FHIR Bundles containing patient data
-*   `options` (optional): Object of calculation options (see below)
+- `options` (optional): Object of calculation options (see below)
-*   `valueSetCache` (optional): Array of FHIR ValueSet resources to use for calculation
+- `valueSetCache` (optional): Array of FHIR ValueSet resources to use for calculation

 #### Calculation Options